carlosp420/nymphalidae_diversification/MS.md

 there was a higher ratio of nodes with high posterior probability (Fig. XX).
-For our data, it would be necessary to obtain a set of trees from the Bayesian run with almost 99% of the nodes with posterior probability higher than 0.95, almost no phylogenetic uncertainty, in order to obtain most of the diversification splits from MCT on the posterior distribution of trees.
+For our data, it would be necessary to obtain a set of trees from the Bayesian run with almost 99% of the nodes with posterior probability higher than 0.95 (almost no phylogenetic uncertainty) in order to obtain most of the diversification splits from the MCT on the posterior distribution of trees.
 For example the MCT of the set of trees number 949 had 99.75% of the nodes with posterior probability > 0.95 and it was possible to recover only 12 diversification shifts (out of a total of 14) across more than 95% of the trees (supp. mat.
 XX).

-[*write results of confidence intervals on the Multi-MEDUSA*]
+The figure XY shows that the width of confidence intervals on the estimated ages of diversification is correlated with the number of diversification splits that are consistently recovered across the posterior distribution of trees.
+Very narrow confidence intervals are needed in order to recover all 14 diversification splits across more than 95% of trees from the posterior distribution (Fig XXY *which should be a tree of set 99?*).

 ### BiSSE
 The MEDUSA analyses taking into account phylogenetic uncertainty estimated